craiq/espacenet_backup/readme.md

 ## Why

 Espacenet stores your progress in your browser.
-So if you want to change your browser or reset all browser data from time to time, this tool will help you.
+So if you want to change your browser or reset all browser data from time to time, this tool gives you the opportunity to make a backup.

 ## How to setup